 What if I change my mind?

 Learning an instrument is a long-term commitment for both child and parent.
 Plan to give it at least 3-6 months to really try it out before determining whether the guitar is the right instrument for you or your child.
-If you decide to try another instrument or discontinue lessons, fill out the Request to Withdrawal Form by the 15th of your final month, and your final lesson will be held at the close of that month.
+If you decide to try another instrument or discontinue lessons, review the Withdrawal Policy and complete the Request to Withdrawal Form by the 15th of your final month, and your final lesson will be held at the close of that month.